willshpt/ME433.Kitchen/recipes/MushroomPork.md

 - 10g corn starch
 - 3g MSG
 - 8g ginger
-- 1g pepper powder
 - 1g pepper

 ### Instructions
-1. Meat and Mushroom slices, respectively;
+1. Cut Meat and Mushroom into slices, respectively;
-2. Meat, salt, cooking wine and mix well on the wet starch slurry;
+2. Mix meat, salt and cooking wine in the wet starch slurry;
-3. With cooking wine, monosodium glutamate, onion, ginger, soup, pepper, black pepper, wet starch into juice;
+3. Making soup With cooking wine, monosodium glutamate, onion, ginger, black pepper and starch;
-4. Wok hot grease, cook pork after the oil is heated, using a spoon to fried;
+4. Pull oil into wok, cook pork after the oil is heated, using a spoon to fry;
-5. Add mushrooms and juice, fried until fully cooked.
+5. Add mushrooms and soup, fried until fully cooked.

 Enjoy!